About Brian Conners, Ph.D., BCBA

 Seton Hall University, South Orange, NJ

-- Dissertation Title: “An Examination of Diversity Training in Applied Behavior Analysis Programs”
+- Dissertation Title: “Multiculturalism and Diversity Training in Applied Behavior Analysis Programs”

 Paper 1: “Faculty Perceptions of Diversity Training in Applied Behavior Analysis Programs”